nrkno/dotnetskolen/README_EN.md

     }
 ```

-The start and end times are now stored in a composite type `SendTime`, so retrieving the start and end times will not work.
-However, we can use the functions we defined earlier in this step to retrieve the internal values ​​of `SendTime` like this:
+The start and end times are now stored in a composite type `AirTime`, so retrieving the start and end times will not work.
+However, we can use the functions we defined earlier in this step to retrieve the internal values ​​of `AirTime` like this:

 ```f#
 open Domain